whataboutyou-ai/eunomia/docs/integrations/mcp.md

-## Overview

-**Eunomia MCP Server** is an extension of the [Eunomia][main-repo] framework that connects Eunomia instruments with [MCP](https://modelcontextprotocol.io/) servers.
-It provides a simple way to orchestrate data governance policies (like PII detection or user access control) and seamlessly integrate them with external server processes in the MCP ecosystem.

-With Eunomia MCP Server, you can:

-- **Enforce data governance** on top of LLM or other text-based pipelines.
-- **Orchestrate multiple servers** that communicate via the MCP framework.

----
+The [Eunomia MCP Server][eunomia-mcp-github] is a library developed by [What About You][whataboutyou-website] to integrate with Anthropic's [Model Context Protocol (MCP)][mcp-docs] framework.
+This library allows to serve Eunomia as an MCP server and to connect it to any external server in the MCP ecosystem.

 ## Get Started